The Herald They Made Into the King

 A Borrowed Crown That Must Be Returned

 Someone will say: “But Yahushua is called King of Kings.”
-This is true — Scripture does give him a kingship.
+This is true—Scripture does give him a kingship.
 But the question is: where did the kingship come from?
 Luke 1:32 answers plainly: “Yahuah Elohiym shall give unto him the throne of his father David.”
 The throne was given.
 Acts 2:36 says: “Elohiym has made him both Lord and Messiah.”
 The title was conferred.
+Yahushua does not hold an original, self-existing kingship.
+He holds a delegated throne that was given to him by the Father for a specific purpose and a specific time.

 And that time has an end.
 First Corinthians 15:24–28 says plainly that the Son reigns “until he has put all enemies under his feet,” and then “the Son himself will be subjected to him who put all things in subjection under him, that Elohiym may be all in all.”
 The Son’s reign is real, but it is temporary.
 He hands the kingdom back.
 A co-equal, co-eternal Elohiym does not hand anything back.
 A delegated king does.

 And here is the detail that should settle the question.
 First Timothy 6:15–16 says: “The blessed and only Sovereign, the King of kings and Lord of lords, who alone has immortality, dwelling in unapproachable light, whom no man has seen or can see.”
+Read that carefully.
 The one called “King of kings” here is the one “whom no man has seen or can see.”
 That is not Yahushua.
 People saw Yahushua.
-The ultimate “King of kings” in this passage is Yahuah — the invisible, immortal, only Sovereign.
+Touched him.
+Ate with him.
+The ultimate “King of kings” in this passage is Yahuah—the invisible, immortal, only Sovereign.
 Yahushua holds a kingship given by this King, exercises it on His behalf, and returns it to Him in the end.
+The Messiah is a king—but he serves under THE King.
+And the gospel is the announcement of the reign of the one no man has seen, carried by the one He anointed to make it known.

 The Commission Proves the Content